jeffmikels/mattermost_api_dart/doc/MattermostDataRetentionApi.md

 [[Back to top]](#) [[Back to API list]](../GENERATED_README.md#documentation-for-api-endpoints) [[Back to Model list]](../GENERATED_README.md#documentation-for-models) [[Back to README]](../GENERATED_README.md)

 # **getTeamPoliciesForUser**
-> MattermostRetentionPolicyForTeamList getTeamPoliciesForUser(userId, page, perPage)
+> MMRetentionPolicyForTeamList getTeamPoliciesForUser(userId, page, perPage)

 Get the policies which are applied to a user's teams